 “Everyone needs to be valued.
 Everyone has the potential to give something back if only they had the chance.”

 Diana died on 31st August, 1997, in a car crash involving Dodi Al-Fayed. (see last moments of Princess Diana) It was said they were being chased by paparazzi at the time the fatal accident.
 Although, the inquest noted that the driver was also under the influence of drugs and drink.
-Controversy still surrounds her death, with a further inquest still underway.(3) The death of Diana had a profound impact on the British public and those in other countries.
-It led to an unprecedented outpouring of grief and sympathy, for a person people had taken into their hearts.
+Controversy still surrounds her death, with inquests failing to satisfy all parties.
+The death of Diana had a profound impact on the British public and those in other countries.
+It led to an unprecedented outpouring of grief and sympathy.
 Over 1 million bouquets of flowers were laid at Buckingham Palace.
 Her funeral was watched by countless millions around the world.
 Her final resting place was her family home of Althorp.

 Sri Chinmoy said of Princess Diana